 The Expedited Funds Availability Act and its implementing Regulation CC (12 CFR Part 229) set a minimum funds availability schedule, which serves as a deadline for when funds must be made available for withdrawal. [[CUname]] (Credit Union) provides funds availability disclosures and makes funds available in compliance with the minimum standards required by Regulation.
 The Credit Union may make funds available for withdrawal more promptly than what is required by Regulation.

-Guidelines:

 DEFINITIONS

 Account.
 A transaction account.
 An account generally includes those from which the accountholder is permitted to make transfers or withdrawals by negotiable instruments, payment order of withdrawal, telephone transfer, electronic payment, or other form of transfer.
 Account does NOT include a savings account.